-Bayshore Northern Staffing is proud to provide exciting nursing assignments in isolated, semi-isolated and remote areas of northern Canada!
-All our locations in Nunavut are remote/isolated, which means you would get the full benefit of having a fly in-fly out of the community experience, and the opportunity to travel for free!
+Bayshore Northern Staffing is proud to provide exciting nursing assignments in remote areas and northern regions of Canada!
+All of our locations are remote/isolated communities, which means you would get the full benefit of having a fly in-fly out experience, and the opportunity to travel for free!

-This is an amazing learning opportunity with unlimited potential for professional and personal growth, and a unique way to experience an exciting diverse role as a nurse in all scopes of practice while enjoying an adventure at the same time!
+This is an amazing learning opportunity with unlimited potential for professional and personal growth, and a unique way to experience an expanded clinical scope while enjoying an adventure at the same time!

 Average assignment durations vary from 4 to 6 weeks.

 Your Duties and Responsibilities: